 More info is available here.

 Sitka Salmon is obviously not a local producer, but it’s a company that has been embraced by the local C-U community.
-You can find Sitka at the farmers’ markets, but in joining their CSF (Community Supported Fishery) wild-caught Alskan fishes can be delivered to your house once a month.
-Enrollment is on 3-, 7-, or 9-month intervals; current enrollments are for April starts.
-Pricing depends on the species (salmon varieties, crab, cod, yelloweye, halibut, albacore, etc.) and quantity.
+You can find Sitka at the farmers’ markets, but in joining their CSF (Community Supported Fishery) wild-caught Alaskan fishes can be delivered to your house once a month.
+Enrollment is on 3-, 7-, or 9-month intervals; enroll now for May deliveries.

 For more information, and to sign up, visit their website.

-Triple S Farms might be one of the better known meat producers in the area; you can find their goods at Common Ground Food Co-op and Harvest Market.
-They don’t offer a traditional CSA, but instead you can join their Buyer’s Club, which gets you 15% off your purchase.
-To sign up for the Buyer’s Club, email firstname.lastname@example.org.
+Triple S Farms might be one of the better-known meat producers in the area; you can find their goods at Common Ground Food Co-op.
+They don’t offer a traditional CSA, but instead you can join their Buyer’s Club, which will allow you to buy items at a discount.
+Order pick up is monthly.

 The Organic Food Nanny program features heat and serve meals delivered to your home weekly.
 The ingredients are locally sourced and, as the name suggests, organic.
-For $30 plus tax per week, you’ll receive a lunch and a dinner; if you did this monthly you’d get four lunches and four dinners for $120 plus tax.
+You pay as you go for this service (on a weekly basis).
+Think of it as an easier, locally sourced and made meal delivery service.

 For more information, or to sign up, visit the Piato website.

-This is a Food & Drink article, but it is worth noting that you can also join a non-edible flower CSA from Delight Flower Farm or Illinois Willows.
-Both offer really beautiful flowers that are sure to brighten your life.
-Visit their respective websites for information on signing up (linked above).
+This is a Food & Drink article, but it is worth noting that you can also join a flower CSA: